+The Fund may utilize a Manager of Emerging Managers.
 The specific duties and responsibilities of the Manager of Emerging Investment Managers include:

-- Identify and invest in Emerging Investment Managers with the express objective of direct placement opportunities with the Fund - Determine portfolio construction in accordance with the guidelines and risk parameters established for the portfolio - Manage assets in accordance with the guidelines and objectives and consistent with each investment manager's stated investment philosophy and style as presented (see Investment Manager Guidelines in Exhibit B) - Communicate with the Fund in writing regarding all significant changes, such as ownership, organizational structure, financial condition, investment process and professional staff.
+- Identify and invest in Emerging Investment Managers with the express objective of direct placement opportunities with the Fund - Determine portfolio construction in accordance with the guidelines and risk parameters established for the portfolio - Manage assets in accordance with the guidelines and objectives and consistent with each investment manager's stated investment philosophy and style as presented (see Asset Class Objectives and General Manager Guidelines in Exhibit B) - Communicate with the Fund in writing regarding all significant changes, such as ownership, organizational structure, financial condition, investment process and professional staff.
 The Fund must receive such communications no more than seven (7) days after the change occurs - Manage the assets within the parameters established by all other applicable laws and governmental rules and regulations and the Code